 A child term rider also comes up short when it comes to life insurance for kids because the rider is designed for death benefit only, with no cash value accumulation.

 The primary reason for adding kids to a parent’s term policy as a child rider is to protect the child’s future insurability.
-This way, if your child gets suffers an injury or disease down the road, he or she will still have some coverage in place that can be converted to permanent life insurance coverage.
+This way, if your child gets suffers an injury or disease down the road, he or she will still have a policy that will guarantee coverage and can be converted to permanent life insurance down the road.

 No Debts, No Income, No Coverage